ivanscode/abrlab/README.md

 ### Running
 Run `python -m http.server` or `python -m http.server [port]` if you already have something running on the default port 8000.
 The command should be run in the `server` directory.

+### Graphing
+[Chart.js](https://www.chartjs.org/) is used to visualize whatever data collected.

+Currently, these are the metrics that are available to be graphed:
+* Quality
+* Seconds Stored in Buffer

+They are all tracked over time in seconds with some quirks in-between.

+Quality is tracked on every `SwitchRequest` instead of over some interval and is represented by the integer range 0-n where n depends on the available bitrate streams (n+1) for a given video.
+For example, a video converted using the included converter that was originally 1080p, would be converted into 5 different bitrate videos, so n=4

+Seconds Stored in Buffer are tracked by having a `setInterval()` set for .5 seconds update the graph.
+Note however, that the update does not stop on video pause as that would have complicated the code unnecessarily for the short dev period.
+If the video needs to be paused or for some other other reason you would like a clean graph, `Clear Graph` button was made as a stop-gap solution and simply clears the graph of all data points

+In addition to the graphing functionality, you can save the accumulated data displayed on the graph to a CSV file.

+## Issues
+For some reason, the player refuses to limit the buffer size in certain cases.
+For one of the videos tested, the bitrate needed to be lowered below a certain threshold to force the buffer size below its limit.
+Additionally, the buffer and quality can be instantly changed by seeking to a different part of a video even if that part has been buffered.

+In the lmited time of this project's development, I was unable to find a workaround for either of these issues.

 ## Implementing Custom Rules
 The process could be considered a little difficult because the documentation for Dash.js has some discrepancies, but generally the flow is easy to understand.